0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 And traded 'em for drugs
 ```

 - “The singer turned to drugs as a way to escape their emotional pain, eventually falling into addiction.
-This struggle caused many of their friends to drift away, leaving behind the impression that they had traded meaningful relationships for their reliance on substances.”
+This struggle caused many of their friends to drift away, leaving behind the impression that they had traded meaningful relationships for their reliance on substances.” - something my brother brought up
 - Addictions do not help your social life, which further leads the protag into depression and self-loathing

 ```ad-quote